jhz7/expense-log-bot/README.md

 - Configure a Telegram Bot to get your own bot API key [instructions here](https://core.telegram.org/bots/tutorial)

-- In the Telegram App look up for the `userinfobot` to get your Telegram user ID.
-Put this ID into the `users` table; this table is the users witelist, allowed to execute the application.
+- In the Telegram App, look up for the `userinfobot` to get your Telegram user ID.
+Put this ID into the `users` table.
+This table is the users whitelist, allowed to execute the application.

 ### Proposed enhacements

-- Build a full featured UI whose feed is the user expenses, graphics, etc.
+- Build a full featured UI whose feed is the user expenses log, add graphics, insights, etc.
 - Add and drop users to the whitelist automatically.
   - Maybe from the same bot.
   - Maybe after some payment.